Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Experiments

-We test all models on the standard CIFAR-10 \cite{krizhevsky2009learning} dataset.
+\textbf{Dataset and training details} We test most models on the standard CIFAR-10 \cite{krizhevsky2009learning} dataset.
 All images are 32x32 pixels with color.
 Data augmentation is performed in the same way as \cite{he2015deep}.
 Momentum was used with hyperparameter 0.9.
 Experiments were run for 60 epochs with batchsize 64 unless stated otherwise.
 The learning rates are 0.01 for the first 40 epochs, 0.001 for epoch 41 to 50 and 0.0001 for the last 10 epochs.
 All experiments used the cross-entropy loss function and softmax for classification.
 Batch Normalization (BN) \cite{ioffe2015batch} is used for all experiments.
-But the learnable scaling and shifting parameters are not used (except for the last BN layer in the post-net).
+But the learnable scaling and shifting parameters are not used in the recurrent parts of the model unless stated otherwise.
 Network weights were initialized with the method described in \cite{he2015delving}.
-Although we do not expect the initialization to matter as long as batch normalization is used.
 The implementations are based on MatConvNet\cite{vedaldi2015matconvnet}.